kerrylam/cocktail_party/README.md

 * [About the Developer](#developer)

 ## <a name="overview"></a>Overview
-Discover the perfect cocktails for any occasion. <a href="http://www.cocktailparty.fun/">Cocktail Party </a>features 500+ recipes to view, favorite, or add to personalized lists.
+Discover the perfect cocktails for any occasion. <a href="http://www.cocktailparty.fun/" target="_blank">Cocktail Party </a>features 500+ recipes to view, favorite, or add to personalized lists.
 With Cocktail Party, you will be clicking then sipping in no time!
 Cheers!
 <br>

 ## <a name="tech-stack"></a>Tech Stack